tomrndom/osf-website/src/pages/about/board/index.md

     title: Gold Representative
   - company: Huawei
     description: >-
-      <p>Bill Ren holds an EMBA and Master Degree from PeKing University, and a
-      CS Bachelor Degree from Shanghai Jiaotong University.
+      Bill Ren holds an EMBA and Master Degree from PeKing University, and a CS Bachelor Degree from Shanghai Jiaotong University.
 Since Joining Huawei in 2000，Bill served as an Intelligent Network Research and Development Engineer, Product Manager and Architect of India Branch, General Manager of Business OSS, Vice President of Network OSS, Vice President of Network OSS Strategy and MKT, Vice President of Solution MKTG, etc. We have accumulated rich experience in R&D, marketing and product management.</p>

       <p>Mr. Ren Xudong（Bill Ren）serves as the General Manager of ICT
       Infrastructure Open Source Business at Huawei Technologies Co.
 Ltd, and as